 Cleaning and re grading drainage ditches within City right-of-way on a as needed basis.
 Cleaning and restoring of storm water facilities (ponds) within City right-of-way.
 Weed control on City owned ponds, and ditches.
 Mowing of City ditches, right-of-way, and ponds.
 Inspection, maintenance and repair of the City storm drain system.

 Sweeping of City streets and property is performed 4 times per year totaling 2400 miles annually.
 Streets with heavy leaf litter are swept 5-6 times per year.
 Sweeping due to spills, unreported accidents and special events are done on an as-needed basis.

 The City of South Salt Lake is a member of the Storm Water Coalition.
-Click HERE to visit their website which offers great information for residents.
+Click HERE to visit their website which offers informative facts and tips.